wings1848/-/README.md

 **I'm wings1848 from China.
 I am a student and developer who is dedicated to studying computer technology.**

 I have some knowledge of Python programming, Linux usage, and OpenStack operation and maintenance.
-I need to continue learning and improving my knowledge level.
+I will continuously study and further enhance my knowledge level.

 <p align="right">
   <img src="https://pic.imgdb.cn/item/65bbb2ec871b83018a96e492.gif" style="max-height: 100%; width: 20%; height: 20%;">
   <br >